fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Data migration:
     <ul>
       <li>Snowcone: less size of storage, it is a small device, send data to AWS offline or using AWS DataSync (8TB of storage, 4GB of memory, 2vCPUs)</li>
-      <li>Snowball (Storage Optimized (80TB) /Compute Optimized (42TB up to 81TB): data transfer throught the network, pay per data transfer job (Ex: disaster revovery), can have Storage Clustering (up to 15 nodes).
+      <li><a href="https://docs.aws.amazon.com/snowball/latest/developer-guide/shipping.html">Snowball</a> (Storage Optimized (80TB) /Compute Optimized (42TB up to 81TB): data transfer throught the network, pay per data transfer job (Ex: disaster revovery), can have Storage Clustering (up to 15 nodes), it encrypts the data.
 EC2 does this natively support.
 EC2 compute instance can be hosted on a Snowball.</li>
       <li>Snowmobile: More capacity (100PB - exabytes), high security</li>
     </ul>
   </li>